1. Home

 Deadlines in subtasks

-Just the same way you can plan due dates for subtasks.
-In the list Tasks without a due date are tasks and also subtasks.
+The same way you can plan due dates for tasks, you can do so for subtasks as well.
+In the list Tasks without due date there are tasks and also subtasks.

 Completed sub/tasks

-The calendar can also show the completed sub/tasks which are crossed out just like on the Dashboard for example.
+Calendar can also show completed sub/tasks which are crossed out just like on Dashboard.
 Click the Settings icon at the top right and turn on the Completed tasks checkbox.

 Their visibility in the calendar allows a better overview of the capacity of the projects.